jussiry/jsonHtml/readme.md

     </a>

 **Standard DOM event binding**

-Note that they don't appear in HTML syntax, since they are bound usen *addEventListener*.
+Note that events don't appear in HTML syntax, since they are bound usen *addEventListener*.

     button:
       onClick: -> alert "button clicked!"